Dietary Requirements and Allergy Management in your Early Years Setting

 It’s important that staff have a good understanding of allergy management and special dietary requirements, so that children’s choices, beliefs and safety are respected and protected.
 Book our Menu Planning training to help build staff knowledge and confidence in understanding special dietary requirements.

-Ensure that the food you provide reflects the written recipes, to help with proper allergy management in your early years setting.
+Ensure that the food you provide reflects the written recipes, to help with allergy management in your early years setting.

 It’s important that every child feels valued, included and supported to have healthy food and drink choices appropriate for their needs.
 Ensure you plan your menus to include suitable recipes and ingredients for the children with special dietary requirements.
 Try to ensure the foods and meals offered to these children are as similar as possible to the foods that other children in your setting receive.